tremor-rs/tremor-www-docs/docs/workshop/examples/02_transform/README.md

 structure this is compatible with tremor's influx data offramp.

 A nice advantage of tremor, is that the business logic is separate from any externalising factors.
-However, one obvious drawback with unstructured transformations is there is no explicit validation by schema supported by tremor out of the box - although, there are patterns in use to validate against external schema formats in use in production.
+However, one drawback with unstructured transformations is there is no explicit validation by schema supported by tremor out of the box - although, there are patterns in use to validate against external schema formats in use in production.